-Corrective exercise by definition, is any exercise planned and performed to attain a specific physical benefit, such as maintaining of range of motion, strengthening weakened muscles, increasing joint flexibility or improving cardiovascular and respiratory function.
+Corrective exercise by definition, is any exercise planned and performed to attain a specific physical benefit, such as improving range of motion, stabilizing unstable joints, strengthening weak muscles around the joints, and becoming more powerful during your activities and improving cardiovascular and respiratory function.

 Every exercise program should include a variation of these components for injury prevention and/or injury recovery.

 Our 21st century lifestyles significantly contribute to postural distortions.
 These postural distortions contribute to back, neck, shoulder, elbow, wrist, hip, knee, and ankle joint pain.